Quantcast

 Brawl Stars: Tier List for Chromatic Brawlers

-If you’re new to Brawl Stars, you may be wondering which brawlers in the game work the best.
+If you’re new to Brawl Stars, you may be wondering which Chromatic Brawlers in the game work the best.
 But reading an entire tier list can also be draining, especially if you just want to see how certain brawlers perform.
 So to make it shorter, here’s a tier list for each brawler in the Chromatic category.
-We’ll update the overall list as we make more tier lists for each rarity.
+However, all Chromatic Brawlers were recently moved to different rarities, as the Chromatic rarity has been removed overall.

 S+ TIER